YWMKerman/After-Expand/README.md

 ## _**Questions and Answers**_

+_**Q: Why is installing AfterExpand so cumbersome in the RealSolarSystem environment?**_

+A: Because the early development of RealSolarSystem was quite limited and poorly structured.
+In its initial versions, it strictly restricted the appearance of any celestial bodies that did not actually exist in our Solar System.
+In other words, only real, historically known Solar System objects were allowed, and all other planets or stars were automatically blocked.
+As a result, there are two possible ways to install AfterExpand under RealSolarSystem:

+-	Direct replacement – simply copy and overwrite the existing files.
+-	Manual configuration – manually edit the restricted configuration files to allow additional celestial bodies to appear.

 Q: _**Why does AfterSolarSystemExpand appear so large, yet the number of celestial bodies seems small?**_

 A: *Unlike traditional planet expansions, AfterSolarSystemExpand uses real-world scale celestial bodies rather than Kerbal Space Program’s scaled-down system.